5 Must-Have Talks with Parents This Holiday

 Leading memory expert, Dr. Wes Ashford shows us how to assess our parent’s cognitive ability in a fun and engaging way.
 Memory games, for example, offer one way of making your parent aware of any cognitive issues they have in a non-threatening way.
 Learn the warning signs of cognitive impairment and how to discuss your parent’s condition, while treating them with the respect and dignity they deserve.
 Read Dr. Ashford’s expert interview.

 Getting Started with Tough Conversations

 Getting started with these conversations is easier than you may think, and taking the time to have the conversation will help lead to better outcomes.
+In fact, many seniors may be aware they need help but are unsure of how to ask for it.
+Showing your concern in a loving, sensitive way can be a great way to tighten bonds with your aging parents.
 For more information, including a Caregiver Toolkit, financial guides, checklists, and more on how to have the tough conversation with aging loved ones, visit: www.aplaceformom.com/conversations.